Privacy Notice for Students

 Study Group is committed to protecting the privacy and security of your personal information.
 This privacy notice (“this Notice”) describes how we collect and use personal information about you during and after your relationship with us, in accordance with the Data Protection Act 2018, which implements the General Data Protection Regulation (UK GDPR) and other privacy legislation within the applicable jurisdiction.
 It applies to all students.

 Study Group is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this Notice.
+Where you apply for- or study on a course Study Group is running in partnership with a higher education institution, including at its study centre, Study Group may be joint data controller with that institution.
+In that case, you may exercise your data protection rights against that institution without your rights towards Study Group being affected.
+Joint controller status would be limited to the data processed in relation to that joint course.

 This Notice applies to students and any reference to “students” in this Notice includes current, former or prospective students.
 This Notice does not form part of any offer made by Study Group to you.
 We may update this Notice at any time and shall inform you if we make any amendment that will significantly affect your rights.